ecg-icas/icas/src/source/feeds.rst

 --------------------------

 Below are some common scenarios and questions with their explanations/answers.

+.. _feed_new_fields:

+.. collapse:: How to use TSV format?
+    :class: larger-collapse

+    We introduced the TSV format in our system, to simplify the integration path.
+    Our customers commonly use spreadsheets to store and manipulate the data, and "TSV export" is a standard option for the majority of spreadsheet programs.

+    The three important things to remember for successful integration:

+    1. There are some :ref:`column names <feed-details>`, that we will look for, and expect to find in your TSV feed.
+    2. Multiline fields need to be escaped with double quotes, or all the line breaks changed to \\n.
+    3. Some complex fields, like :ref:`feed_ship` or :ref:`feed_attr` must follow the specified encoding conventions.

+.. collapse:: What are the newly added fields?
+    :class: larger-collapse

+    Those fields are considered a 'widely adopted market standard', required, or recommended for advertising on many other channels:
+    :ref:`feed_mpn`, :ref:`feed_googleProductCategory`, :ref:`feed_productType`, :ref:`feed_brand`, :ref:`feed_gtin`,
+    :ref:`feed_itemGroupId`, :ref:`feed_condition`, :ref:`feed_material`, :ref:`feed_energyEfficiencyClass`, :ref:`feed_minEnergyEfficiencyClass`,
+    :ref:`feed_maxEnergyEfficiencyClass`, :ref:`feed_color`, :ref:`feed_gender`, :ref:`feed_ageGroup`, :ref:`feed_size`, :ref:`feed_unitPricingBaseMeasure`, :ref:`feed_unitPricingMeasure`.

 .. collapse:: What happens if my feed file cannot be fetched?
     :class: larger-collapse